linuxkay/hikidashi/README.md

 Tube

 Origin
-・setup web from scratch. backgorund when no one knows how to setup webserver.
+・Setup web from scratch. backgorund when no one knows how to setup webserver.
 ・Song that that stop baby crying. poison, takemoto piano 3month to 2 years old. best to play in a car.

 ・CutCasey add subs